schrummy14/LIGGGHTS_Flexible_Fibers/README.md

 straw discrete element method model.
 Biosystems Engineering, 186, 349-355. https://doi.org/10.1016/j.biosystemseng.2019.08.003

+Thank you to the Department of Particulate Flow Modelling at Johannes Kepler University in Linz, Austria http://www.jku.at/pfm for releasing their dynamic insertion code!

 This also contains the source files for the JKR contact model as provided by eidevag (https://github.com/eidevag/LIGGGHTS-PUBLIC-JKR).
 Please cite the following paper when utilizing the JKR model.